Aajonus Vonderplanitz: Rawesome food club

-Final years
+Last day

 Despite his role in Rawesome and other animal-leasing arrangements that he continued after Rawesome's debacle, Vonderplanitz was never prosecuted.
 By 2010, he believed himself to be the target of a governmental or pharmaceutical conspiracy to neutralize him.

 In 2009, he had described the ongoing flu pandemic as a hoax mediated by flu vaccination.
 He later alleged apparent retribution by invaders of his hotel room in Thailand forcibly giving him injections that sent his "mercury, barium, and chromium readings off the charts", impairing his health, causing weight loss, and prematurely aging him.
 In another claim, he said that his car's brakes suddenly failed in Thailand, causing a potentially fatal car wreck that he likewise attributed to a plot against his life.

 In August 2013, at his farm in Thailand, Vonderplanitz apparently leaned against his second-story balcony rail, which collapsed; he fell and broke his spine, which paralyzed him.
 At the hospital, he accepted pain-killing drugs, yet refused surgery to treat internal bleeding.
 After a few days, he lost consciousness and died.
 Despite rumors of conspiracy, two of Vonderplanitz's colleagues described local circumstances suggesting a genuine accident.
 Vonderplanitz authored two books: a memoir retracing his path to and introducing the Primal Diet, We Want To Live (1997/2005), and a follow-up recipe book, The Recipe for Living Without Disease (2002).